-It’s not a stretch to say refrigeration and air conditioning is vital to mankind’s survival.
+It’s not a stretch to say that refrigeration and air conditioning is vital to mankind’s survival.

-When you consider surgical operations can’t happen without refrigeration facilities, or that there’d be no transport of meat without refrigeration – then you start to understand how important a role a refrigeration and air conditioning technician plays in society.
+When you consider surgical operations can’t happen without refrigeration facilities, or that there’d be no transport of meat without refrigeration – then you start to understand how important the role refrigeration and air conditioning technicians play in society.

-On top of that a record number of air conditioning units are being installed in homes and buildings each year, meaning demand for services are increasing rapidly.
+On top of this, a record number of air conditioning units are being installed in homes and buildings each year, meaning demand for services are rapidly increasing.

 Read a research report on the challenges and recommendations for the commercial HVACR industry in Australia (courtesy of AMCA).
 Click here to read.

 This qualification is the cornerstone of the climate control industry.
 It provides competencies to select components, install, set up, test, fault find, repair and maintain refrigeration systems and equipment that apply to food storage and preservation, air conditioning and air distribution equipment in buildings and premises.

 It also includes regulatory requirements for purchasing and handling refrigerants and leads to the national ARCTick licence required by law for people working on RAC systems in Australia.
 Read more about the Certificate III in refrigeration and air conditioning on the Australian Government’s myskills website

 Visit the Australian Government website http://training.gov.au/ to read more about apprenticeships, courses and registered training organisations nearest you.

 Learn about RAC career pathways!
 Download our career pathway's document here.